 The container allows Lee to reveal his delicate approach to lyricism, exploring the darker sides of love and loss, faith and futility, perseverance and redemption.
 This new songbook is connected to a larger media project—a screenplay called “Feast Of Amnesia”.
 It’s a shift from the loud raucous life of circus drummer and indie sidekick that launched him to all corners of the world.

-As a percussionist and drummer, Lee has worked with legends of NYC’s downtown music scene, including Jennifer Miller’s Circus Amok, The Bindlestiff Family Circus, Jennifer Monson’s Monsoon Orchestra, Terry Dames’s Electric Junkyard Gamelan, Bitch and the Exciting Conclusion (Bitch and Animal) , and JD Samson (Le Tigre) MEN, and Sarah East Johnson’s LAVA.
+As a percussionist and drummer, Lee has worked with legends of NYC’s downtown music scene, including Jennifer Miller’s Circus Amok, The Bindlestiff Family Circus, Great Small Works, Jennifer Monson’s Monsoon Orchestra, Terry Dames’s Electric Junkyard Gamelan, Bitch and the Exciting Conclusion (Bitch and Animal) , and JD Samson (Le Tigre) MEN, and Sarah East Johnson’s LAVA.
 He was a founding member of Inner Princess, Co-founded with Becca Blackwell and T Thompson.
 The band collaborated with Cirque du Soleil frontwoman Michelle Matlock on a theater piece about the lives of gender renegades Gladys Bently and Billy Tipton.
 In NY he’s performed at PS 1, Dixon Place, BAM’s Fischer Theater, St Mark’s Church, Theater for the New City, Joe’s Pub, the Knitting Factory, Barbes, Zebulon.

 As a touring musician, he has performed in Asia, Australia, Europe and South America.